Old Testament: Leaders & Judges

 Approximately 24 references

-Governor of Judah who led the first group of exiles back from Babylon (c.
-538 BC) and oversaw the rebuilding of the Temple.
-Encouraged by the prophets Haggai and Zechariah.
-Listed in the genealogy of Jesus (Matthew 1:12-13).
+Governor of Judah who led the first wave of exiles back from Babylon around 538 BC and oversaw the rebuilding of the Temple.
+The prophets Haggai and Zechariah directed their encouragement to him specifically, and he appears in the genealogy of Jesus.

 Key references: 1 Chronicles 3:19, Ezra 2:2, Ezra 3:2, Ezra 3:8, Ezra 4:2, Ezra 4:3, Haggai 1:1, Haggai 1:12, Haggai 1:14, Haggai 2:2 (and 13 more)